 Risk management strategy and framework

-The objectives of the Directors and Melrose senior management include safeguarding and increasing the value of the businesses and assets of the Group for stakeholders as a whole.
+The objectives of the Directors and Melrose senior management include safeguarding and increasing the value of GKN Aerospace and the assets of the Group for stakeholders as a whole.
 Achievement of these objectives requires the development of policies and appropriate internal control frameworks to ensure the Group’s resources are managed properly, and for key risks to be identified and mitigated where possible.

 The Board recognises that it is ultimately responsible for determining the nature and extent of the principal risks it is willing to take in the pursuit of its strategic objectives.
 It also recognises the need to define a risk appetite for the Group, to maintain sound risk management and internal control systems, and to monitor its risk exposures and mitigation measures to ensure that the nature and extent of risks taken by the Group are aligned with, and proportionate to, its strategic objectives.

-The Group operates on a decentralised basis and the Board has established an organisational structure with clear reporting procedures, lines of responsibility and delegated authority, as depicted in the diagram above.
-Consistent with this, the Group operates a top-down, bottom-up approach to risk management, comprising Board and Melrose senior management oversight coupled with bottom-up risk management embedded in the day-to-day activities of its individual businesses.
+The Group operates on a decentralised basis and the Board has established an organisational structure with clear reporting procedures, lines of responsibility and delegated authority.
+Consistent with this, the Group operates a top-down, bottom-up approach to risk management, comprising Board and Melrose senior management oversight coupled with bottom-up risk management embedded in the day-to-day activities of GKN Aerospace.

-The Board confirms that there is an ongoing process for identifying, evaluating, tracking and managing the principal risks faced by the Group and that these systems, which are subject to regular monitoring and review, have been in place for the year under review up to the date of approval of this Annual Report and financial statements.
+The Board confirms that there is an ongoing process for identifying, evaluating, tracking and managing the principal risks faced by the Group and that these systems are subject to regular monitoring and review.
 The Board further confirms that the systems, processes and controls that are in place accord with the guidance contained in the Financial Reporting Council’s “Guidance on Risk Management, Internal Control and Related Financial and Business Reporting” and the UK Corporate Governance Code (the “Code”).

 The Audit Committee monitors, oversees and reviews the effectiveness of the risk management and internal control processes implemented across the Group, through regular updates and discussions with management and a review of the key findings presented by the external and internal auditors.
-The Board is responsible for considering the Audit Committee’s recommendations and ensuring implementation by divisional management of those recommendations it deems appropriate for the business.
-A description of the Audit Committee’s activities during 2021 on risk management can be found on the Audit Committee page or on page 97 of the 2021 Annual Report.
+The Board is responsible for considering the Audit Committee’s recommendations and ensuring implementation by GKN Aerospace of those recommendations it deems appropriate.
+A description of the Audit Committee’s activities during the year on risk management can be found on Audit Committee page or on page 111 of the 2022 Annual Report.

-The management team of each business unit is responsible for monitoring business level risk and implementing and maintaining an effective risk and control environment within their respective business unit as part of day-to-day operations, in line with the Group risk management framework and internal control systems determined by the Board.
-The CEO and senior executive team of each division are responsible for, and report to the Melrose senior management team in respect of, specific and ongoing risks related to their respective business division, which are reported formally to the Audit Committee on an annual basis.
+The management team of GKN Aerospace is responsible for monitoring business level risk and implementing and maintaining an effective risk and control environment within the business as part of day-to-day operations, in line with the Group risk management framework and internal control systems determined by the Board.
+The CEO and senior executive team of GKN Aerospace are responsible for, and report to the Melrose senior management team in respect of, specific and ongoing risks related to the business, which are reported formally to the Audit Committee on an annual basis.
 The Audit Committee receives a formal risk management report on a biannual basis, in addition to their regular receipt of updates from the Melrose senior management team on material items that arise relating to principal Group risks.

 The Board has undertaken an exercise to consider its risk appetite across a number of key business risk areas.
+This exercise was enhanced during the year, with the Board assessing their current and optimal level of risk appetite for each of the Group’s principal risks.
 The results of this review indicate the relative appetite of the Board across the risk factors at a specific point in time.
 Any material changes in risk factors will impact the Board’s assessment of its risk appetite.

-The results of the risk appetite review will support the Board’s decision-making processes during 2022.
-The Board undertakes a review of its risk appetite at least annually
+The results of the risk appetite review will support the Board’s decision-making processes during 2023.
+The Board undertakes a review of its risk appetite at least annually.

 Internal financial controls and reporting

-The Directors can report that based on the sites visited and reviewed in 2021, there has been progress across the Group following the 2021 internal audit programme and that the majority of the recommendations presented in the internal audit report have been or are in the process of being implemented.
+The Group engages BM Howarth as internal auditor with additional support as required from Ernst & Young.
+A total of 50 sites across the Group were assessed by BM Howarth during 2022.
+The Directors can report that based on the sites visited and reviewed in 2022, there has been progress across the Group following the 2022 internal audit programme and that the majority of the recommendations presented in the internal audit report have been or are in the process of being implemented.

 The Audit Committee also monitors the effectiveness of the internal control process implemented across the Group through a review of the key findings presented by the external and internal auditors.
-Management are responsible for ensuring that the Audit Committee’s recommendations in respect of internal controls and risk management are implemented.
+The Melrose senior management team is responsible for ensuring that the Audit Committee’s recommendations in respect of internal controls and risk management are implemented.